The question that I am asked the most, by Muslims and non-Muslims alike, is ‘Why did you become a Muslim?’

 That being said, my relationship with the Quran has only been through an English translation of it.
 I have never been able to read the Quran in Arabic as I am an English speaker.
 And I have faced an uphill battle in connecting with the pure Quran which was revealed in Arabic.

 An English Translation

 The day I took my shahadah, or declaration of faith, in a tiny mosque situated in the Gulf State of Kuwait, I had no idea what was happening or what I was doing.

-Unfortunately, my former husband thought he was doing something good by plotting with his family members to take me to the mosque to become a Muslim.
-They did not understand that anyone can take the shahadah but it is meaningless if the person reciting it does not believe it and has not accepted it into their heart.
+Unfortunately, my former husband thought he was doing something good to take me to the mosque to become a Muslim.
+He did not understand that anyone can take the shahadah but it is meaningless if the person reciting it does not believe it and has not accepted it into their heart.

 I recited the shahadah that day not even knowing what it meant as everyone around me shouted ‘takbir’ and a woman handed me a copy of the Noble Quran in English.
 Yet, I was not a true Muslim.

 It wasn’t until a year later that I actually became Muslim through my heart.
 The victim of a violent crime, my beloved grandmother died unexpectedly in 1999.